The SXSW Conference programming spans across 15 tracks of programming broken down by SXSW Badge priority – Interactive, Film, Music, and Convergence.

 Future of Music (Music)

-The Future of Music Track forecasts how we will imagine, create, deliver, experience and engage with the hit sounds of tomorrow.
+The Future of Music Track forecasts how new hardware, software and virtual technologies will continue to redefine the way we create, deliver, experience and engage with the sounds of tomorrow.

 Topics may include: Streaming, artist rights, artist payments, music marketing, touring, game industry integration, and new audio-centric technologies.